ericgong2005/MacbookLidAngleSensor/README.md

-# Apple Screen Backlighting
+# Apple Lid Angle Sensor

-Attempting to diagnose issue with screen backlight automatically turning off after the screen reaches a certain angle.
-The Lid Angle Sensor was suspected, but after replacing the sensor and using lidangle.c, it appears this is not the issue.
+Simple Code to print the current value of the Lid Angle Sensor